isaacHagoel/MemoryLLM/setup.md

 ## RunPod Setup

-1. Allocate machine - RTX 4090, go to pod view, click the hamburger menu → edit pod → increase persistent disk space to 60GB
+1. Allocate machine - **Recommended: A100 40GB or A100 80GB** for memory operations, RTX 4090 24GB works for basic inference but may hit memory limits during memory injection.
+Go to pod view, click the hamburger menu → edit pod → increase persistent disk space to 60GB

 2. Select a PyTorch 2.2 template (e.g., "RunPod PyTorch 2.2")